uyuni-project/uyuni-rfc/accepted/0000-mcp-server-auth.md

 - **Extra Development Effort**: Requires significant changes to the core Uyuni product to support JWT validation and session exchange.
 - **Increased Coupling**: Tightly couples Uyuni's authentication mechanism with the external Authorization Server.
 - **Complex Setup**: The initial configuration of the trust relationship between Uyuni and the Authorization Server is more complex.

+**Of Pattern 3 (Per-User API Key):**
+- **Requires Uyuni Development**: This pattern requires building a new, secure API key management system within Uyuni.
+- **Credential Storage Risk**: The MCP server must still securely store and manage a collection of user API keys.
+A compromise of this credential store would be high-impact.
+- **User Onboarding Friction**: Requires a manual, one-time setup process for each user to generate and register their key.
+- **Key Lifecycle Management**: The platform must provide a secure process for users to rotate or revoke their keys, and users must be educated to do so.

 # Alternatives
 [alternatives]: #alternatives